James Peter Davis

 James Peter Davis (June 9, 1904 – March 4, 1988) was an American prelate of the Roman Catholic Church.
-He served as Bishop (later Archbishop) of San Juan (1943–1964) and Archbishop of Santa Fe (1964–1974).
+He served as bishop and later archbishop of San Juan de Puerto Rico (1943–1964) and archbishop of Santa Fe in New Mexico (1964–1974).

 Biography

+Early life

-James Davis was born in Houghton, Michigan, the only child of John Frank and Elizabeth R. (née Didier) Davis.
+James Davis was born on June 9, 1904, in Houghton, Michigan, the only child of John Frank and Elizabeth R. (née Didier) Davis.
 He and his family moved to Topeka, Kansas, and afterwards to Flagstaff, Arizona.
+He studied for the priesthood at St. Patrick's Seminary in Menlo Park, California.

+Priesthood

-He studied at St. Patrick's Seminary in Menlo Park, California, and was ordained to the priesthood on May 19, 1929.
-He served as chancellor of the Diocese of Tucson from 1930 to 1932.
+Davis was ordained to the priesthood for the Diocese of Tucson on May 19, 1929, in Tucson by Archbishop Daniel James Gercke.
+He served as chancellor of the diocese from 1930 to 1932.

+Bishop and Archbishop of San Juan de Puerto Rico

-On July 3, 1943, Davis was appointed Bishop of San Juan in Puerto Rico by Pope Pius XII.
-He received his episcopal consecration on the following October 6 from Bishop Daniel James Gercke, with Bishops Thomas Arthur Connolly and Joseph Thomas McGucken serving as co-consecrators.
-In 1958, he estimated that 90 percent of Puerto Ricans were nominally Catholics, while only 30 percent practiced their faith.
-A strong opponent of Luis Muñoz Marín, Davis once declared he "will never climb the steps of the Fortaleza as long as Luis Muñoz Marín is Governor of Puerto Rico."
-In 1960, he and two other bishops issued a pastoral letter that prohibited Catholics from voting for Muñoz Marín's Popular Democratic Party.
-However, he later said there would be no punishment for Catholics who violated this order.
+On July 3, 1943, Davis was appointed bishop of San Juan de Puerto Rico by Pope Pius XII.
+He received his episcopal consecration from Gercke on August 6, 1943 at the Cathedral of Saint Augustine in Tucson, with Bishops Thomas Arthur Connolly and Joseph Thomas McGucken serving as co-consecrators.In 1958, Davis estimated that 90 percent of Puerto Ricans were nominally Catholics, while only 30 percent practiced their faith.

-He was promoted to the first Archbishop of San Juan, Puerto Rico April 30, 1960.
-In 1963, Davis' predecessor in the see of San Juan, Edwin Byrne, died while serving as Archbishop of Santa Fe.
-In 1964, Pope Paul VI transferred Davis into Byrne's former position again, appointing him to be the ninth Archbishop of Santa Fe, New Mexico.
+A strong opponent of Puerto Rican Governor Luis Muñoz Marín, Davis reportedly declared in 1953 that he "will never climb the steps of the Fortaleza [the government headquarters] as long as Luis Muñoz Marín is Governor of Puerto Rico."
+However, in March 1953 Davis denied that the diocese had broken relations with the government.
+He further stated that he hoped for a reconciliation with Muñoz Marín.

+In October 1960, right before the gubernatorial election in Puerto Rico, Byrne and the two other bishops on the island issued a pastoral letter that strongly discouraged Catholics from voting for Muñoz Marín's Popular Democratic Party.
+An outraged Muñoz Marín said that he was going to protest their action to the Vatican.
+A few days later, the chancellor of the Diocese of Ponce in Puerto Rico threatened to excommunicate Catholics who voted for the Popular Democratic Party.
+Byrne on November 21st stated that Catholics would not be excommunicated or other punished for voting for Muñoz Marín.
+On November 25th, Muñoz Marín and the central committee of his party released a statement saying that nothing in the party platform contradicted Christian doctrine.

+On April 30, 1960, Pope John XXIII elevated the Diocese of San Juan de Puerto Rico to Archdiocese of San Juan de Puerto Rico, with Davis as its first archbishop.

+Archbishop of Santa Fe

+On January 3, 1964, Pope Paul VI named Davis as the ninth archbishop of Santa Fe.